Connections

 LumenRadio BLE can be used to transmit DMX data without the need for networking hardware, which can be fast and convenient for simple setups.
 For example, a Vortex fixture is capable of receiving DMX information directly from Slyyd over LumenRadio BLE, and can then repeat that DMX data over CRMX to other fixtures.
 However, LumenRadio BLE Connections do have limitations compared to other wireless forms of communication.
 They have a shorter range, and might lag a bit.
 For these reasons, it’s best to use LumenRadio BLE for smaller setups where smooth transitions are not necessary.
 Fixtures that support DMX smoothing help reduce the appearance of the lag issue.
 For example, Vortex fixtures support DMX smoothing, which can be turned on from within Slyyd using the Control Channel feature.

-The first time a user tries to create a BLE connection they will be presented with a dialog requesting permission to use Bluetooth.
+The first time a user tries to create a BLE Connection they will be presented with a dialog requesting permission to use Bluetooth.
 It is very important that ‘OK’ is selected, otherwise the app will be unable to connect to other BLE devices.

 If ‘Don’t Allow’ is selected, the setting will need to be turned on from within Apple’s settings app.